 Most wastes generated in healthcare facilities are solid or recyclable wastes.
 Solid wastes include all wastes that are not classified as infectious, radiological, hazardous or universal wastes.
 Examples of solid wastes include food packaging…

-In addition to infectious, hazardous and solid waste, healthcare facilities may generate a number of specialized wastes with specific management requirements.
-It is your facility's responsibility to properly identify and manage all the types of…
+In addition to infectious waste, hazardous waste and solid waste, healthcare facilities may generate a number of specialized wastes with specific management requirements.
+It is your facility's responsibility to properly identify and manage all the…

 The following rules and statutes directly apply to infectious waste.
 Please note that other rules, such as those for hazardous wastes may also apply.